RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-KeyElements-Embedding.md

 [[_TOC_]]

 ## What is a protein embedding?
-While the memrbane residue describes the position and orientation of the membrane bilayer, we need a more fine-grained representation that describes the specific position of pose elements in the membrane.
-An **embedding** is the position and orientation (center & normal) of that poe element (see image below).
-This is especially applicable when moving parts of the protein, such as docking parterns, trans-membrane spans, etc.
+While the membrane residue describes the position and orientation of the membrane bilayer, we need a more fine-grained representation that describes the specific position of pose elements in the membrane.
+An **embedding** is the position and orientation (center & normal) of that pose element (see image below).
+This is especially applicable when moving parts of the protein, such as docking partners, trans-membrane spans, etc.

 [[rosettamp_embedding.png]]